adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 [![jobs.adafruit.com](../assets/2021mmdd/jobs.jpg)](https://jobs.adafruit.com/)

-[jobs.adafruit.com](https://jobs.adafruit.com/) has returned and folks are posting their skills (including CircuitPython) and companies are looking for talented makers to join their companies - from Digi-Key, to Hackaday, Microcenter, Raspberry Pi and more.
+[jobs.adafruit.com](https://jobs.adafruit.com/) has returned and folks are posting their skills (including CircuitPython) and companies are looking for talented makers to join their companies - from Digi-Key, to Hackaday, Micro Center, Raspberry Pi and more.

 **Job of the Week**